absmach/magistrala-docs/docs/bootstrap.md

 ## Configuration

-The configuration of Mainflux thing consists of three major parts:
+The configuration of Magistrala thing consists of three major parts:

-- The list of Mainflux channels the thing is connected to
+- The list of Magistrala channels the thing is connected to
 - Custom configuration related to the specific thing
 - Thing Secret and certificate data related to that thing